NhatMinhPhan/Python-Assessment-Tool__-for-JSON-databases-/README.md

 ## Click Commands for the JSON database

-While the JSON server is running, you can interact with the JSON database by entering Click commands into the terminal (separate from the one running the servers).
-At the root directory of this project, enter `flask --app flask/flaskapp <click-command>`, swapping `<click-command>` with the following commands currently supported by this program:
+While the JSON server is running, you can interact with the JSON database by entering Click commands in the terminal (separate from the one running the servers).
+At the root directory of this project, enter `flask --app flask/flaskapp <click-command>`, swapping `<click-command>` with the following commands currently supported by this application:

 - `db-new`: This command creates or overwrites the `db.json` file in `flask/instance`.
 - `db-clearallanswers`: This command clears all submission data of every user, including their submitted code, their evaluation results and their overall average score.